fazlerabbi37/fazlerabbi37/README.md

 - 👋 Hi, I’m @STRING_TO_REPLACE_THE_KEY
 - 👀 I’m interested in ...
 Linux, FOSS
-- 🌱 I’m currently learning ... kubernetes, ansible
+- 🌱 I’m currently learning ...
+GitLab CI, Ansible, Docker

 <!---
 - 💞️ I’m looking to collaborate on ...